snowman-repos/book/project_managers/README.md

 ### Deployment

 Probably not everyone on your team is a server expert, so this is another area where automation can come into play.

-A critical capability is being able to automatically test and deploy the service so that new features can be added often and easily put into production.

-Automate testing and deploymentsToday, developers write automated scripts that can verify thousands of scenarios in minutes and then deploy updated code into production environments multiple times per day.
+Most version control systems make it easy to automate deployments.
+In git for example, you could have a script on your server that pulls the latest code from a stable branch on the repository.
+Then you just need to have your version control system hook into that script whenever new code is pushed to that branch.
+Deploymets will happen seamlessly in the background as the developers are continuing with their work.
+This also ensures that the code on the server is the latest stable version.
+You can track versions just like on the developers' local machines.

 They use automated performance tests which simulate surges in traffic to identify performance bottlenecks.
 While manual tests and quality assurance is still necessary, automated tests provide consistent and reliable protection against unintentional regressions, and make it possible for developers to confidently release frequent updates to the service.checklist
 Create automated tests that verify all user-facing functionality Create unit and integration tests to verify modules and components Run tests automatically as part of the build process